United States Youth Soccer Association

-The United States Youth Soccer Association (US Youth Soccer) is the largest youth affiliate and member of U.S. Soccer, the governing body for soccer in the United States.
+The United States Youth Soccer Association (US Youth Soccer, abbreviated USYS) is the largest youth affiliate and member of the United States Soccer Federation, the governing body for soccer in the United States.
 US Youth Soccer includes 54 State Associations, one per state except for California, New York, Pennsylvania and Texas, which each have two State Associations.
 US Youth Soccer is a non-profit organization.

 The US Youth Soccer membership is divided into four geographic regions; Eastern, Midwest, Southern and Far West.